-For summer 2020, the beach will tentatively open on Saturday, June 6.
-Staffed hours are to be determined at this point.
+For summer 2020, the beach will tentatively open on Saturday, June 6, from 10 am to 5 pm.

-The beach will no longer have lifeguards on duty after mid-August; however, the beach will remain open to use through Labor Day weekend at your own risk.
+The beach will no longer have lifeguards on duty after August 20; however, the beach will remain open to use through Labor Day weekend at your own risk.
 Also, the department may close the beach on other dates as deemed necessary.

 Additional parking for the beach, Lakefront Park or Laimon Family Lakeside Park can be found at Koepp Park (201 Oakton Avenue).